Support the Training of 91 Seminarians in Colombia

 But Colombia needs his priests, too.
 Wounds from 50 years of civil war are still unhealed.

-While visiting Colombia in September 2017, Pope Francis spoke in front of the Reconciliation Cross, a monument that commemorates the victims of Villavicencio, a former war zone.
+While visiting Colombia in 2017, Pope Francis spoke in front of the Reconciliation Cross, a monument that commemorates victims from Villavicencio, a city and former war zone.
 The cross is bare, with no body.

 Christ, he told them, “no longer has His arms, and His body is no longer present among us.
 But His divine countenance remains.
 He gazes on us and loves us.
 The broken and amputated Christ is still more ‘Christ for us’; He shows us once again that He has come to suffer for His people and with His people, and to teach us that hatred does not have the last word.
 That love is stronger than death and violence.
 He teaches us to transform pain into a source of life…so that we may learn, with Him and from Him, the strength of forgiveness and the greatness of love.”